-The AD5678 family contains a power-on-reset circuit that controls the output voltage during power-up.
-The AD5678 output powers up to zero and the output remains there until a valid write sequence is made to the DAC.
+The AD5666 family contains a power-on-reset circuit that controls the output voltage during power-up.
+By connecting the POR pin low the DAC output powers up to zero volts and by connecting the POR pin high the DAC output powers up to midscale.
+The output remains there until a valid write sequence is made to the DAC.
 This is useful in applications where it is important to know the state of the output of the DAC while it is in the process of powering up.

 There is also a software executable Reset function that will reset the DAC to the Power-on -Reset code.
-Command 0111 is reserved for this Reset function, see Table 1.
+Command 111 is reserved for this Reset function, see Table 1.